scoskey/m0037/notes.md

 ### 9. Computable functions, recursion, and undecidable sets

-In this section we consider functions and consider decidability in this context.
-It is very common to say that a function $f$ is *computable* if it is decidable when considered as a set of pairs.
+In the previous section we introduced decidable sets, and in this section we study decidable functions.
+Since a function is simply a set of pairs, we simply use the same definition: a function is decidable if it is $\Delta_1$-definable as a set of pairs.
+However when speaking of a function, we usually say that it is *computable* instead of decidable.
+So decidable is typically used for sets, and computable is used for functions, but both are technically correct.

-Informally, we can think of the computable functions as the functions $f$ such that there exists a procedure which, given any input $x$, halts and outputs $f(x)$.
-Here when we say "procedure", we are referring to the Church–Turing thesis.
+A function $f$ is computable if and only if there exists a procedure which, given any input $x$, halts and outputs $f(x)$.
+Here, when we say "procedure", we are referring to the Church–Turing thesis.

 To see this equivalence, first suppose $f$ is computable.
 Then we can create a procedure which, on input $x$, searches through all possible values $y$ and uses the decidability of $f$ to test whether $(x,y)\in f$.
-Since the domain of $f$ is $HF$, we know that one will eventually be found, at which the procedure halts with output $y$.
+Since the domain of $f$ is HF, we know that one will eventually be found, at which the procedure halts with output $y$.

 Conversely, suppose there is a procedure for evaluating $f(x)$.
 Then $f$ is $\Sigma_1$ because $(x,y)\in f$ if and only if there exists a code for a run of the procedure with input $x$ and ouptup $y$.
 And $f$ is $\Pi_1$ because $(x,y)\in f$ if and only if every code for a run of the procedure on input $x$ halts with output $y$.
 Thus $f$ is $\Delta_1$ and so computable.